nbdSteve/ToolsPlus/README.md

 ---

-ToolsPlus can be downloaded from the McMarket resouce page, [here](https://www.mc-market.org/resources/7291/).
+ToolsPlus can be downloaded from the [McMarket](https://www.mc-market.org/resources/7291/) or [Spigot](https://www.spigotmc.org/resources/tools.66897/) resource pages.

 For more information about the plugin, permissions, and commands please refer to the [wiki](https://github.com/nbdSteve/ToolsPlus/wiki).